Average blood glucose and the HbA1c test

 Your HbA1c (also known as A1c or glycated haemoglobin) can give a general gauge of your diabetes management, because it provides an average blood glucose level over the past few months.

 Unlike blood glucose readings using a finger prick test, which are reported as mmol/l, HbA1c is reported as a mmol/mol.
 For example, if you check blood glucose 100 times in a month, and your average result is 10.5 mmol/l this would lead to an HbA1c of approximately 66 mmol/mol (8.2%), which is above the recommended NICE targets.

 You should have your HbA1c checked by your healthcare professional at least once a year, sometimes more depending on your diabetes.
 The HbA1c test measures your average blood glucose levels by taking a sample of blood.
 This is then sent to a lab to analyse the results.

 Here's how it works:

-The more glucose in your blood, the higher the percentage of glycated HbA1c cells you'll have, and the higher your result.
+The more glucose in your blood, the higher the percentage of glycated red blood cells you'll have, and the higher your HbA1c result will be.

 How is HbA1c measured?

-HbA1c was previously measured in DCCT (Diabetes Control and Complications Trial) units measured in percentage (%) units, but in 2009, changed to the IFCC (International Federation of Clinical Chemistry) unit of millimoles per mol (mmol/mol).
+HbA1c was previously measured in the DCCT (Diabetes Control and Complications Trial) unit of percentage (%), but in 2009, changed to the IFCC (International Federation of Clinical Chemistry) unit of millimoles per mol (mmol/mol).
 This was to make the unit of measure standard worldwide1.
 This means you might see your result displayed differently if you have had diabetes for a long time, or you will see two results, one in mmol/mol and one in %.